dfinity/portal/style-guide.md

 For API methods such as `GET`, `POST`, `PUT`, `DELETE`, `HEAD`, or any other API method requests, they should be formatted as such:

 - In headings, they should be capitalized without additional formatting.
-    - Example: "Using HTTP GET calls."
+    - Example: "Using HTTPS GET calls."
-    - Example: "Using HTTP PUT calls."
+    - Example: "Using HTTPS PUT calls."
 - In the body of documents, they should be formatted as in-line code, such as:
     - Example: "A minimal example to make a `GET` HTTPS request."
     - Example: "That is, the canister could define the quorum size to be 1 and have only 1 replica execute the `POST` request."